WestDRI/wgpages/content/annex.md

 ga status   # all clean
 ```

+At this point we still have an isolated annex.
 Let's add our original repo as a remote for this repo:

 ```sh
 git remote add earth ~/tmp/earth/annex